This carpet company has always been an unlikely environmental leader. Now it’s going further

 It’s necessary because yards and yards of carpet—even carpet with a small footprint—can have a big environmental impact.
 One recent Interface project, for example, required 135,000 square yards of carpet, which amounts to 1,000 metric tons of CO2 (the equivalent of driving an average passenger vehicle more than 2.4 million miles).
 Through four projects for one customer over the course of a year, Interface installed more than 378,000 square yards of carpet, equivalent to 2,925 metric tons of carbon dioxide.
 “So imagine if you’re thinking about something like Salesforce Tower, or how much carpet gets bought in the city of San Francisco and you multiply that out, it has the potential to be really significant in the built environment space,” Meezan says.

-Interface’s new carbon-negative carpet tile—called CQuest, and which comes in three styles—is made of recycled yarn and carpet tile backing, uses a more sustainable manufacturing process, and includes the use of new biomaterials that themselves store carbon.
+Interface’s new carbon-negative carpet tile—part of the Embodied Beauty collection, and which comes in three styles—is made of recycled yarn and carpet tile backing, uses a more sustainable manufacturing process, and includes the use of new biomaterials that themselves store carbon.
 The specific biomaterials are proprietary, Meezan says, but she notes that they are plant-based and “rapidly renewable.”
 Together, those changes bring the cradle-to-gate carbon footprint down to -0.4 kilograms per meter squared, without the use of carbon offsets.
 But Interface will also purchase carbon offsets to cover the carbon impact of shipping the tiles and customer maintenance like vacuuming.

 Meezan sees this carbon-negative carpet appealing to companies that are looking to meet their carbon goals, universities that are trying to have a lower carbon footprint, and governments that are thinking more about the environmental impact of their purchases.
 The Buy Clean California Act, for example, requires the state to consider the carbon cost of the materials used in infrastructure projects, from steel and glass to insulation and flooring.